As Amended and Restated Effective December 28, 2012

 (iii) the terms of all such defined benefit pension plans remained identical to those in effect immediately prior to the Change in Control; and

 (b) the actual benefit due to the Employee under all defined benefit pension plans of the Company and its Affiliates in which the Employee participated immediately prior to the Change in Control.

 7.1.3 Effect on Restrictive Covenants.
-Upon the occurrence of a Change in Control, the Non-Competition Period shall be three years instead of one year.
+Upon the occurrence of a Change in Control, the Non-Competition Period shall be three years instead of two years.